The FAQ-section has been compiled by international students at Ollerup since 2005.

 WHAT CAN I DO IN MY SPARE TIME?

-You can use the school facilities such as the tumbling centre, indoor and outdoor swimming pools (you can also enjoy the hot sauna after swimming), climbing wall, outdoor adventure track, beach volley court, ballgames etc.
+You can use the school facilities such as the tumbling centre, indoor and outdoor swimming pools (you can also enjoy the hot sauna after swimming), outdoor adventure track, beach volley court, ballgames etc.

 You are also allowed to use the music room, where you can play various instruments.